-I am delighted that the Company's market leading performance and practices have been recognised in four awards received during the period.
+I am delighted that the Company's performance and business practices were recognised in four awards during the year.
 The Company has once again been awarded by EPRA, the European Public Real Estate Association, a gold medal for its high standard of financial reporting and a silver medal for standards of sustainability reporting.
-During the year, the Company has won the Citywire investment trust award in the 'UK Property' category, an award given to the trust displaying the highest NAV returns over a three-year period.
-The Company won this award in both 2020 and 2021, so we are very pleased to receive it for a third consecutive year.
-During the year, Company has also been awarded 'Best REIT' at the AJ Bell Shares Magazine awards, voted for by readers of the publication.
-We are delighted that these awards and nominations recognise the hard work and dedication that is put into running the Company by both my colleagues on the Board and the Company's Investment Manager, AEW.
+During the year, the Company won the Citywire investment trust award in the 'UK Property' category, an award given to the trust displaying the highest NAV returns over a three-year period.
+The Company won this award in 2020, 2021 and 2022, so we are thrilled to receive it for a fourth consecutive year.
+The Company also won the 'Property' category at the Investment Week Investment Company of the Year awards.
+We are delighted that these awards and nominations recognise the hard work and dedication put into running the Company by both my colleagues on the Board and the Company's Investment Manager, AEW.